io-kats/software-renderer/README.md

 	SimpleShader m_simpleShader;

-	// Just a convenient wrapper for a texture buffer (plus a shader program) for rendering the software renderer's color buffer.
+	// Just a convenient wrapper for a texture (plus a shader program) for rendering the software renderer's color buffer.
 	GLSurface m_surface;

 public: